 In certain situations, non-marital property can become marital property during the marriage.
 First, the property may be commingled over time, making it difficult to determine if it’s non-marital or marital property.
 Second, the non-marital property may become marital property through the process of transmutation.
 Transmutation occurs when the parties display a clear intent to treat their non-marital property as marital.

-If you find yourself contemplating a divorce or legal separation, contact Attorney Eric Thistle to discuss options to protect your marital and non-marital property interests.
+If you find yourself contemplating a divorce or legal separation, contact Attorney Eric S. Thistle at the law offices of Irwin & Morris.

 Disclaimer: This article is intended to provide general information about Maine law.
 The publication of this article does not constitute an attorney-client relationship between the author and the reader.